A 7th chord

 A7 - inversions

 Explanation: The images below show the three inversions of the A dominant seventh chord.
-A7/C# is a A dominant seventh with C# as the bass note, A7/E is a A dominant seventh with E as the bass note and A7/G is a A dominant seventh with G as the bass note.
-Note that the fifth sometimes are omitted.
+A7/C# is an A dominant seventh with C# as the bass note, A7/E is an A dominant seventh with E as the bass note and A7/G is an A dominant seventh with G as the bass note.